Anushkapanwar12/Ai-merchant-growth-agent/README.md

 4. Adds selected products to a shopping cart.
 5. Calculates the basket value.
 6. Requests explicit human approval before creating a payment order.
-7. Creates a simulated Razorpay Test Mode order.
+7. Creates a Razorpay-compatible simulated payment order in safe mock mode.
 8. Records important actions in an audit log.
 9. Handles payment failures safely without processing a payment.

 The goal is to demonstrate how AI can increase merchant sales while keeping financial actions **bounded, explainable, auditable, and human-gated**.
+> **Payment Integration Note:**
+> This project currently uses a safe mock payment mode because no Razorpay account or API credentials are configured.
+No real money is charged.
+The payment flow demonstrates human approval, amount validation, audit logging, and failure recovery without storing or exposing payment credentials.
 ---

 # Problem